Listen to the Podcast

 The 5th level

-Because now that you’re aware and you’re understanding things, it allows you to take things even to a deeper level, to take that learning and education to that deeper level, and that’s what I’d like for you to do in this lesson as we go into the basics of support and resistance.
+Because now that you’re aware and you’re understanding things, it allows you to take things even to a deeper level, to take that learning and education to that more profound level, and that’s what I’d like for you to do in this lesson as we go into the basics of support and resistance.

 Before we get into the lesson, a quick little insight about the course that I’m working on, wrapping up this options mastery course, there’s a lot of videos, and if you can see all the modules here that I have, I’ve been recording this for probably a good 6 – 7 months, maybe half year or more, almost a full year.
-You can see some of the dates here, we’re actually in January.
+You can see some of the dates here, and we’re actually in January.

 This course is starting to wrap up, most of that course is getting wrapped up, just in the footage that’s already edited, we have 50 hours complete.
-I recorded some more videos today, which you can see by the time stamp right there, I recorded some the other week as well, just June 28th, and just in this area as well, we have about 20 hours of footage that we still need to edit, so together I have about 70 hours of footage, so that’s going to be about 70 DVDs, or 70 hours or so of training, and again, I don’t understand how many of the options courses can teach just one hour of options and really make it worthwhile, but I’ve really put a lot of work into this course to make it as in depth as I possibly could to really give you great core knowledge and understanding to take you to that next level.
+I recorded some more videos today, which you can see by the time stamp right there, I recorded some the other week as well, just June 28th, and only in this area as well, we have about 20 hours of footage that we still need to edit, so together I have about 70 hours of footage, so that’s going to be about 70 DVDs or 70 hours or so of training, and again, I don’t understand how many of the options courses can teach just one hour of options and really make it worthwhile, but I’ve really put a lot of work into this course to make it as in-depth as I possibly could to really give you excellent core knowledge and understanding to take you to that next level.

 So that you can review these videos time and time again, and it’s taken me most of the year to work on this material, and of course I’ve done little books and other projects here and there, but this is the core, this is what I’ve been working on, and in terms of video material, we’re up to about 70 hours right there as you can see on this course, and I hope to finalize the editing here, which we have to still do on these videos, and once that’s done, after the manufacturing, the study guides that we have to make and print, then it’ll be available, so I would guess about 2 months, give or take, just because of manufacturing time, 2 months would be a safe bet.
-It’s where it’s kind of rough estimate to where it would be out.
+It’s where it’s a rough estimate to where it would be out.

 And we’ll probably break it apart into multiple courses, that way you can just take it in stages and you’re not rushing to it too quickly, but there’s a lot of material here as you can see, and it’s definitely long in the sense of very in-depth knowledge step by step, so keep your eyes on that, and get on the newsletter, if you want to be notified, where it is released.